ramm777/ramm777/README.md

  -	Spot clinically important mistakes-for example, if the AI says “no pneumonia” when there actually is pneumonia.
  -	Explain the errors in plain language, so users know exactly what went wrong and why.

-## AI agent for job search using LangChain
+## Project 4: AI agent for job search using LangChain

 An AI agent is a specialized software solution built on top of large language models (LLMs) and fine-tuned to automate specific, critical tasks across various industries.
 Examples include:
 - AI tax accountant that manages tax preparation and advisory services,